cynthiateeters/perf/README.md

 2. Since loading external css is rendering blocking and the file style.css is fairly small, adding it inline saves time by removing an HTTP request.

  Included a minified version of style.css and included it in index.html.
+Also, added media query to loading of print.css file.

 3. The file pizzeria.jpg was too large and took considerable time to load.